SirwanCode/laravel-slug-kurdish/README.md

 ```

-The configuration can be customized according to your application's requirements.
+a KuSlug.php is added to config folder of your application ,the configuration can be customized according to your application's requirements.

 ## 📁 Package Structure